Ian Vandevert

 Before Scripps I did my undergraduate in Earth Science at UC Santa Barbara, where I worked with Toshiro Tanimoto on seismic-noise cross-correlation and Robin Matoza on elastic-wave simulation.
 Between undergrad and grad school I spent a year as a geotechnical associate in the Bay Area, which is where I first started writing real software.

-I’m on the market for postdoc positions starting Fall 2026, with a preference for positions in Europe.
-I’m interested in anything relating to data science or seismology.
+I’m on the market for positions starting sometime in the fall of 2026, with a preference for positions in Europe.
+I’m interested in anything relating to data science, programming, or seismology.

 news